0

 • Relationships: Work in partnership with other federal agencies, state agencies, tribal governments, local governments, private landowners and non-governmental organizations.

-• Innovation and Public Engagement: Maintain customer focus and embrace new partnerships
+• Innovation and Public Engagement: Maintain customer focus and embrace new partnerships.

 The strength of the MOU lies with diverse partners working toward shared goals.
 While the Shared Stewardship agreement was signed by Governor Jared Polis and U.S. Secretary of Agriculture Sonny Perdue, the MOU explicitly directs their respective agencies to involve tribal and local governments, other federal agencies and non-governmental organizations in the implementation and oversight of Shared Stewardship in Colorado.
 Therefore, partners will be engaged in identifying priority landscapes, designing and implementing activities, and monitoring and evaluating outcomes.

 Implementing Colorado's Shared Stewardship MOU will not replace this ongoing work.
 Rather, the MOU amplifies efforts already occurring in Colorado.
-The Department of Natural Resources, Colorado State Forest Service, and U.S. Forest Service will work together - and with partner organizations - to improve coordination at a state-level.
+The Department of Natural Resources, Colorado State Forest Service, and U.S. Forest Service work together - and with partner organizations - to improve coordination at a state-level.
 We will make joint decisions to invest our resources where they can do the most to reduce wildfire risk, protect water resources, improve wildlife habitat and recreation opportunities, and ensure that forests continue to contribute to a high quality of life in the state.

 Colorado's Shared Stewardship MOU emphasizes new tools to build on existing efforts, including: